 Sunstroke Boy climbs up on the rock, finds a perch a few feet off the water, takes off the mask and snorkel, and dives in.
 He climbs back up, ventures to a spot a few feet higher, and dives off again.

 On the third climb up on the volcanic rock, Sunstroke Boy sees blood running from a gash in his left knee, to match the pair of cuts on the shin.
-Another 3-inch cut runs horizontally along the back of
+Another 3-inch cut runs horizontally along the back of his right calf as well.

 No one explained to Sunstroke Boy that coral and volcanic rock tend to be sharp.
 Caution and common sense are not among his super powers.